nestordemeure/breviarium/data/english.md

 If someone accosts you on the road, not naming you indeed, but denouncing the deed of which you are suspected, seriously accuse the same deed and the wickedness of such men as if you were in no way conscious of it.
 Or pretend not to understand and respond about entirely different matters.

 But if he even names you, act as if he were not seriously rising up against you, but feigning anger.
-Then append jocular remarks that do not disparage him, but dispose him to cheerfulness.
+Then append jocular remarks that do not disparage him, but dispose him to cheerfulness, or rebuke yourself along with him as if there were some third party, and you would carp more than he would.
 And after they have left off, show by lighter means how futilely those things, though excellently denounced, were exaggerated, and how trivial the cause is.

 If it happens that you are received by someone in an unfitting manner, dissemble and hide the enmity, and act in the same way as if you had been received honorably.
 Thus his rudeness will be a punishment to him and a source of confusion, and he will compensate for his error with kindness.